-The Company endeavors to maintain a high level of transparency in communicating with shareholders and investors.
-The Company's policy of shareholder's communication is aiming at providing the shareholders and potential investors with ready and timely access to balanced and understandable information of the Company.
+The Company endeavors to maintain a high level of transparency in communicating with the Shareholders and investors.
+The Company's policy of shareholder's communication is aiming at providing the Shareholders and potential investors of the Company with ready and timely access to balanced and understandable information of the Company.

-The Board and the Company maintain an on-going dialogue with the Company's shareholders and the investment community mainly through the Company's financial reports, annual general meetings and other general meetings that may be convened, as well as by making available all the disclosures submitted to the Stock Exchange and its corporate communications and other corporate publications on the Company's website.
+The Board and the Company maintain an on-going dialogue with the Shareholders and the investment community mainly through the Company's financial reports, annual general meetings and other general meetings that may be convened, as well as by making available all the disclosures submitted to the Stock Exchange and its corporate communications and other corporate publications on the Company's website.